torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 Introduction
 ============

-Linux is probably the Unix-like operating system that supports the widest variety of hardware devices.
+GNU/Linux is probably the Unix-like operating system that supports the widest variety of hardware devices.
 The reasons for this are presumably

-- The large list of hardware devices available for the many platforms that Linux now supports (i.e., i386-PCs, Sparc Suns, etc.)
+- The large list of hardware devices available for the many platforms that GNU/Linux now supports (i.e., i386-PCs, Sparc Suns, etc.)
-- The open design of the operating system, such that anybody can write a driver for Linux.
+- The open design of the operating system, such that anybody can write a driver for GNU/Linux.
 - There is plenty of source code around as examples of how to write a driver.

-The openness of Linux, and the many different types of available hardware has allowed Linux to support many different hardware devices.
+The openness of GNU/Linux, and the many different types of available hardware has allowed GNU/Linux to support many different hardware devices.
-Unfortunately, the very openness that has allowed Linux to support all these different devices has also allowed the behavior of each device driver to differ significantly from one device to another.
+Unfortunately, the very openness that has allowed GNU/Linux to support all these different devices has also allowed the behavior of each device driver to differ significantly from one device to another.
 This divergence of behavior has been very significant for CD-ROM devices; the way a particular drive reacts to a `standard` *ioctl()* call varies greatly from one device driver to another.
-To avoid making their drivers totally inconsistent, the writers of Linux CD-ROM drivers generally created new device drivers by understanding, copying, and then changing an existing one.
-Unfortunately, this practice did not maintain uniform behavior across all the Linux CD-ROM drivers.
+To avoid making their drivers totally inconsistent, the writers of GNU/Linux CD-ROM drivers generally created new device drivers by understanding, copying, and then changing an existing one.
+Unfortunately, this practice did not maintain uniform behavior across all the GNU/Linux CD-ROM drivers.

-This document describes an effort to establish Uniform behavior across all the different CD-ROM device drivers for Linux.
+This document describes an effort to establish Uniform behavior across all the different CD-ROM device drivers for GNU/Linux.
 This document also defines the various *ioctl()'s*, and how the low-level CD-ROM device drivers should implement them.
-Currently (as of the Linux 2.1.\ *x* development kernels) several low-level CD-ROM device drivers, including both IDE/ATAPI and SCSI, now use this Uniform interface.
+Currently (as of the GNU/Linux 2.1.\ *x* development kernels) several low-level CD-ROM device drivers, including both IDE/ATAPI and SCSI, now use this Uniform interface.